SansGuidon/bookmarks/README.md

 * [Character Generator](http://gaurav.munjal.us/Universal-LPC-Spritesheet-Character-Generator/) - Create a character sprite sheet for your game using 100% open art.
 * [Turtletoy](https://turtletoy.net/) - Create your generative art online using a minimalistic Turtle graphics API.
 * [NeoGaf](https://www.neogaf.com/threads/how-where-when-metal-slug-sprites-made.1237986/) - (2016) How where when Metal slug sprites made? | Interesting thread on NeoGAF
+* [Smooth Sailing with Kubernetes](https://cloud.google.com/kubernetes-engine/kubernetes-comic/) - An online comic to learn about Kubernetes and how you can use it for continuous integration and delivery.

 # Books :books:
 * [fake o'reilly books on Google](https://www.google.co.il/search?tbm=isch&q=fake+o%27reilly+books&&cad=h) - [IMG] fake o'reilly books.